 I am Senior Researcher in Linguistics at the National Centre for Scientific Research in France (CNRS).
 I specialise in the analysis of under-described languages with a focus on language contact and bilingualism, combining corpus and experimental methods.
 I have conducted extensive fieldwork in the Balkans (on Romani and Balkan Slavic) and in Mexico (on Ixcatec and Romani) and am committed to open and transparent science by providing access to the original data; see the Pangloss Collection (for Ixcatec, Nashta, and Romani) and CorTypo database (for Ixcatec).

 My publications include papers in international journals such as Language, Language in Society, International Journal of Bilingualism, Language Sciences, Lingua, and Studies in Language.
-My recent books are: A Corpus-driven Approach to Language Contact: Endangered Languages in a Comparative Perspective (2016, De Gruyter Mouton) and The Adaptive Bilingual Mind: Insights from Endangered Languages (forthcoming, Cambridge University Press).
-In addition, I have co-edited the volume Information Structure in Lesser-described Languages with Katharina Haude and Martine Vanhove (2018, John Benjamins) and the Routledge Handbook of Language Contact with Yaron Matras (2020, Routledge).
+My recent books are: The Adaptive Bilingual Mind: Insights from Endangered Languages (April 2021, Cambridge University Press) and A Corpus-driven Approach to Language Contact: Endangered Languages in a Comparative Perspective (2016, De Gruyter Mouton).
+In addition, I have co-edited the Routledge Handbook of Language Contact with Yaron Matras (2020, Routledge) and the volume Information Structure in Lesser-described Languages with Katharina Haude and Martine Vanhove (2018, John Benjamins).

 I have directed and participated in several research projects on endangered languages (French National Research Agency; CNRS; ELDP) and am currently Co-PI on a grant to work on Romani language repertoires together with Kimmo Granqvist, Dieter Halwachs, and Yaron Matras (2019–2026, Bank of Sweden Tercentenary Foundation).
-This is a collaborative project involving an international consortium comprising the CNRS and the Universities of Graz, Manchester, and Södertörn.
+This is a collaborative project involving an international consortium comprising the CNRS and the Universities of Graz and Södertörn.
 I am also leading Group 4, Intercontinental migrations and language practices in cross-disciplinary perspective, that is based at the CNRS research centre Languages and Cultures of Oral Tradition (LaCiTO) in Paris.
-Two postdoctoral researchers will join the team in November 2020.
+Two postdoctoral researchers will join the team in early 2021: Esteban Acuña and Chiara Tribulato.